Ryan Burton: Port Adelaide

+Burton played 115 AFL matches for Port Adelaide over 7 seasons, before being delisted by the club at the conclusion of the 2025 season.
+In October 2025, it was reported that Burton could possibly join a third club, and that his manager was in talks with Carlton.

 Family

 Burton is the son of dual North Adelaide premiership player Craig Burton.
 This enabled him to transfer from Glenelg to North Adelaide under the SANFL father son rule.

+Burton is in a relationship with Brie Abernathy, who is the daughter of former Port Adelaide footballer Bruce Abernathy.

 Statistics

-Updated to the end of 2022.
+Updated to the end of 2025.